Understanding chordoma in children and young adults

 1. Conventional (or classic) chordoma is the most common form of chordoma.
 It is composed of a unique cell type that resembles notochordal cells and can have areas of chondroid appearance.

 2. Poorly differentiated chordoma is a subtype that has recently been identified in the medical literature but is not yet recognized by the World Health Organization (WHO).
-It can be more aggressive and faster growing than conventional chordoma and is characterized by a loss of a gene called INI-1.
+It can be more aggressive and faster growing than conventional chordoma and is characterized by a loss of a protein called INI-1.
 Poorly differentiated chordoma is more common in pediatric and young adult patients, and in skull base and cervical tumors.

 3. Dedifferentiated chordoma is more aggressive and generally grows faster than the other types of chordoma, and is more likely to metastasize than conventional chordoma.
-It can also have a loss of the INI-1 gene, but this is not common.
+It can also have a loss of the INI-1 protein, but this is not common.
 This type of chordoma is rare, occurring in only about 5 percent of patients, and is more common in pediatric patients.

 4. Chondroid chordoma is a term more commonly used in the past when it was difficult to distinguish conventional chordoma from chondrosarcoma.
 This is no longer a problem because brachyury is expressed in nearly all conventional chordomas, making them easier to distinguish from cartilaginous tumors like chondrosarcoma that do not express brachyury.
 There is no evidence that chordomas with a chondroid appearance behave differently than conventional types that do not have this appearance.

 If you or your child might have chordoma, the most important thing to do is to find a medical center with a team of experts who have experience caring for chordoma patients.
 For diagnosis, this team should include a radiologist and pathologist with chordoma experience.4